MagneticWool/Udacity-P6/README.md

 ### Person 2:
 Response to initial plot: OK charts but the top one is weird
-Response to final plot: Looks great and more streamlined
+Response to final plot: Looks great and more streamlined.
+I can see that lefthanded players are better at scoring homeruns.

 ### Person 3:
 Response to initial plot: It seems ok but I cannot see much from the height chart.
 Can you zoom in?